User Claims#

 -

-- Boolean flag indicating whether the attribute should be part of the SCIM schema extension.
+Include In SCIM Extension? - Boolean flag indicating whether the attribute should be part of the SCIM schema extension.

 - Used to extend the SCIM (System for Cross-domain Identity Management) schema with custom attributes.